PierreHouedry/BiomeSampler/README.md

 ## Overview

 BiomeSampler is a Python package that provides a comprehensive set of functions and classes to perform synthetic data generation, clustering, residual estimation, and simulation experiments on datasets.
 The workflow utilizes concepts such as hierarchical clustering, the Bray-Curtis distance, and presence-absence sampling, and it generates synthetic samples based on given data.
 It also calculates residuals and evaluates the performance of the synthetic samples against the original dataset using various metrics.
 BiomeSampler is released under the MIT License.
+The datas for IBD are available in this repository.

 ## Installation
 You can install BiomeSampler using